chengc823/tabbie/README.md

 # Tabbie: Tabular Information Embedding
-This repository includes scripts for Tabbie(Tabular Information Embedding) model.
+This repository is forked from https://github.com/SFIG611/tabbie.git, which includes scripts for Tabbie(Tabular Information Embedding) model.
 The link to the paper is as follows. https://arxiv.org/pdf/2105.02584.pdf

+This repository is only for the use of our team project in the fall semester 2021 at the University of Mannheim with the topic of Data Integration using Deep Learning.

 ## (setup 1): update cuda version from 10.0 to 10.1 (for AWS deep learning ami)
 ```